matejsaravanja/test-google-flash/EXPLANATION.md

             return None
     ```

-    *Explanation:* This module focuses on security-related functionalities:

-        *   Password hashing and verification using `passlib`.
-        *   JWT (JSON Web Token) creation and verification using `jose`.
-This is used for authentication.
+    *Explanation:* Contains functions for password hashing, verification, and JWT token creation/verification using `passlib` and `jose`.

-    *Why it's important:*  Security is paramount.
-This module handles user authentication and authorization, protecting sensitive data and ensuring only authorized users can access certain functionalities.
+    *Why it's important:* Handles user authentication and authorization.
     *Caveats:*

-    *   **`SECRET_KEY`:** As highlighted in the code comment, the `SECRET_KEY` *must* be a strong, randomly generated string. **Never use the default value in production.**  Compromising the secret key allows attackers to forge JWT tokens and gain unauthorized access.
-It should be stored securely server side, or with vault.
-    *   **Token Expiration:** The `ACCESS_TOKEN_EXPIRE_MINUTES` is set to 30 minutes.
-Consider a shorter expiration time for enhanced security, combined with refresh tokens for a better user experience.
-    *   **Temporary Password Generation:** It is not good to use the generate strong password, this is just a sample.
-Should come from real user interaction.
+        *   **`SECRET_KEY`:** Vulnerable to attacks if not properly set
+        *   **Token Expiration:** Short expiration times and usage of refresh tokens would be more secure.

     *Possible Improvements:*

-    *   Implement refresh tokens to allow users to stay logged in without having to re-authenticate frequently.
+        *Implement refresh tokens.
-    *   Consider using a more robust key rotation mechanism for the `SECRET_KEY`.
+        *   Add key rotation for enhanced security.
-    *   Add support for different hashing algorithms in `passlib` and allow configuration via environment variables.
-    *   Implement rate limiting to prevent brute-force attacks on the login endpoint.
+        *   Implement rate limiting on the login endpoint.
-    *   Consider using HTTPS only environment.

-*   **`craft-nft-marketplace/backend/app/blockchain.py`:**
+*   **craft-nft-marketplace/backend/app/blockchain.py:**

     ```python
     # craft-nft-marketplace/backend/app/blockchain.py